 Acquired defects are those that occur after birth.
 The most common causes are

 ABO incompatibility may cause hemolysis by a similar mechanism.
 Mothers are sensitized by antigens present in their food or intestinal flora that are homologous to A and B antigens (thus, a prior pregnancy is not necessary for sensitization).
 These exogenous antigens trigger a maternal IgM response depending on the mother's blood type.
 The response is anti-A if the mother is type B, anti-B if the mother is type A, or both if the mother is type O. These IgM antibodies do not cross the placenta.
 However, when incompatible fetal blood gets into the maternal circulation, an anamnestic IgG response occurs, and these anti-A or anti-B IgG antibodies are capable of crossing the placenta in large amounts and causing hemolysis in the fetus.
 ABO incompatibility usually is less severe than Rh incompatibility because the initial IgM antibodies clear at least some of the fetal blood cells from the maternal circulation before IgG antibody production can occur, and there is less ABO antigen on the fetal RBC membrane than Rh antigen.
+Unlike Rh-mediated hemolysis, the direct antiglobulin test Direct Antiglobulin (Direct Coombs) Test (DAT [Coombs test]) may be negative in newborns with hemolysis.

 Symptoms and signs of perinatal anemia are similar regardless of the cause but vary with severity and rate of onset of the anemia.
 Neonates are generally pale and, if anemia is severe, have tachypnea, tachycardia, and sometimes a flow murmur; hypotension is present with acute blood loss.
 Jaundice may be present with hemolysis.